10 Things You Must Do In Amsterdam

 pay your respects at the anne frank house

-In the United States most history classes from middle school through high school, teach students in-depth the history of WWII, Nazi invasions, and the heart-wrenching story of Anne Frank and her family.
-Having already learned so much about the family, I knew a visit to the Anne Frank house was a must.
-Walking through the main house of her father’s business and the secret annex where she and her family stayed in hiding for 25 months allowed me to attach emotions to the story I knew so well.
+Having already learned much about the family, I knew when visiting Amsterdam that the Anne Frank house was a must see.
+Walking through the main house of her father’s business and the secret annex where she and her family stayed in hiding for 25 months allowed me to attach emotions to the story that I knew so well.

 3.food hallen market